milliesaxe/milliesaxe/README.md

 - I am __Nikki , amanda__ You may know me as miliesaxe tho
 - Im intersex , and i use __SHE / THEY__
 - Im lesbian, Single
-- hi guys i love my bestfriend nameaccessdenied (yk who u are boi)
+- hi guys i love my bestfriend ghostlywhiskers (yk who u are boi)
 - Yumeshipper , and fictkin
 - discord is - milliesaxe
 - furry